minecraft-saar/MCTS-JSHOP/README.md

   If the option "NLG" or "STATEDEPENDENT" is chosen, the abstraction level for Minecraft instructions can be chosen by adding option "--level ABSTRACTION".
 ABSTRACTION can be "BLOCK", "MEDIUM" or "HIGHLEVEL".

 Additional options for MCTS, their default is already set according to best performance:
-* "-p" or "--planFile" Plan will be printed into File with this name, will overwrite anything already in File and create new File if none with that name is present
+* "-p FILENAME" or "--planFile FILENAME" Best plan will be printed into file with name FILENAME, will overwrite anything already in File and create new File if none with that name is present
+* "--allPlans FILENAME" All found plans will be printed into file with name FILENAME, will overwrite anything already in File and create new File if none with that name is present
 * "--noRec": Disables the collapsing of MCTS Search Nodes.
 Really bad for performance
 * "--noRandom": The first MCTS run will not include any randomness and follow the method ordering given in the domain
 * "--printTree": Prints a .dot style output of the MCTS search tree